inducer/relate/doc/content.rst

 10-minute `tutorial <http://markdowntutorial.com/>`_ is available to provide a quick, approachable overview of Markdown.

+To allow easy experimentation with markup, CourseFlow has a "markup sandbox" in the "Teaching tools" menu where the rendered form of any CourseFlow markup can be previewed.

 In addition to standard Markdown, the following extensions are
 supported: